 London: Richard Grafton, 1543.
+Two parts in one.
+4to. [vii], ccxxxviii; cxlvi, leaves, ¶¶8, a-z8, A-G8 (lacking the blank G8), Aa-Ss8, Tt2.
 FIRST EDITION.
 Text in black letter, title within architectural woodcut border, woodcut initials, separate divisional title within architectural woodcut border.
 Eighteenth-century full calf, rebacked, edges rubbed; some small wormholes in the text and on the fore-edge, but generally an excellent copy.
 Three bookplates: (1) From the library of George Thomas Robinson (British architect, 1829-1897), with his engraved armorial bookplate with motto “Virtute non verbis”; (2) engraved armorial bookplate of George Arnold (“One of the gentlemen of his Majesty’s most honorable privy chamber); and (3) Charles Edward Harris St. John (1843-1917).
 Item #16010

 First edition of this acclaimed chronicle in verse, the first of two editions printed in the same month and year.
 Our copy contains the passage relative to Edward IV on the verso of Fol.
 V of the Continuation: “for the kyng was a man that loued bothe to see and feele a fayre woman.”
 Though the later edition contains a more full account of the reign of Henry VIII, this passage as well as the cause of the quarrel between Edward IV and the Earl of Warwick was suppressed.